Richard-Burd/react-redux-portfolio-project/README.md

 ## Next Sprint

-1.)
-Make a
-1.) start making the project diagram

-NEXT WEEK:

-3.) style the application

-4.) make the project diagram
+1.) make the project diagrams
+    a.) figure out how to abstract the rendering...it's too big as is i.)
+Maybe have a super-abstract floor plan... i.) ...then also a super details process flow diagram b.)
+Make a diagram of just the views (show them all w/links + state)

-5.) write a valid README.md file
+2.) write a valid README.md file

-6.) record a video walkthrough of the project
+3.) record a video walkthrough of the project
+    a.)
+First show the ArduPilot homepage & explain what that is.

+    b.)
+Show the parameter checklist with Agribotix Logo so we see the problem we're solving i.) explain that this is v.0.1

+    c.)
+Show a visual of people working in the field with a drone.

+    d.)
+Explain that in the field, you only want to contact the server when needed. e.)
+Explain that you only want to download or push to the server when needed

+    f.)
+Explain that architecturally, the redux store & the server are always in sync. a.) a Redux store exists, but local state is also used

+    g.) review the 3 options in the navbar h.)
+Walk them throuhg the entire CRUD process

-7.) write a blog post about the project
+4.) write a blog post about the project

 //////////////////////////